 5. Allow attendees time to reflect on what they’ve learned

-This is where reflection time (and technology) can really contribute to the overall success of a meeting.
+This is where reflection time (and technology) can contribute to the overall success of a meeting.
 Information can easily be found and sent on the internet, so preparing your meeting participants before they even arrive will make your time together more valuable.
 Self-reflection and conversation among peers can help them move from merely absorbing information to applying critical thinking skills and forming actionable insights.

 There are so many components that go into making impactful and engaging participant experiences, but with a little bit of strategy and a healthy dose of creativity, you can “wow” your guests every time.
 Learn more about creating experiences by downloading our free white paper Creating the Ultimate Experience below.